bilinearlabs/offline-election-tool/README.md

 ### Simulate Command Options

 - `-b, --block <BLOCK>` - Block hash for snapshot (default: "latest" for latest block)
-- `-c, --count <COUNT>` - Count of validators to elect (optional, uses chain default if not specified)
 - `-a, --algorithm <ALGORITHM>` - Election algorithm to use: `seq-phragmen` (default) or `phragmms`
 - `-i, --iterations <ITERATIONS>` - Number of iterations for the balancing algorithm (default: 0)
 - `--reduce` - Apply reduce algorithm to minimize output assignments
+- `--desired-validators <COUNT>` - Desired number of validators to elect (optional, uses chain default if not specified)
+- `--max-nominations <COUNT>` - Maximum nominations per voter (optional, uses chain default if not specified)
+- `--min-nominator-bond <AMOUNT>` - Minimum nominator bond (optional, uses chain default if not specified)
+- `--min-validator-bond <AMOUNT>` - Minimum validator bond (optional, uses chain default if not specified)
 - `-o, --output <FILE>` - Write JSON output to file (optional, prints to stdout if not specified)
 - `-m, --manual-override <FILE>` - Path to JSON file for manual override of voters and candidates